david-r-cox/foobar/README.md

 # foobar
-Some selected solutions to Google's Foobar challenge
+Some of my solutions to Google's Foobar challenge.